Keryx: A Decentralized Protocol for Verifiable AI Inference

 A user broadcasts an AiRequest to the Keryx network:

-[model_id: 32 bytes] — hash of the target model weights
+[model_id: 32 bytes] — sha2-256 of the target model's primary weight file

 [prompt: variable] — UTF-8 encoded question